apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 ##### TS

+    TS(componentName, instance, metricName)

+Example:

     TS(component1, *, __emit-count/stream1)

 Time Series Operator.
-This is the basic operator that is responsible for getting metrics from tmaster.
+This is the basic operator that is responsible for getting metrics from TMaster.
 Accepts a list of 3 elements:

 1. componentName
 2. instance - can be "*" for all instances, or a single instance ID
 3. metricName - Full metric name with stream id if applicable

-Returns a univariate time series in case of a single instance id given, otherwise a multivariate time series.
+Returns a univariate time series in case of a single instance id given, otherwise returns a multivariate time series.

-***
+---

 ##### DEFAULT